 The perfect spot for drinking some cheap but brilliant beer, the square is lit up come night, turning it into the most magical of places.
 When day comes around again, we’d recommend traveling further afield and stopping at nearby Cesky Krumlov.
 A quaint and adorable town, it comes complete with an ancient castle to explore and beautiful old architecture to admire.
+It has beautiful buildings made from tough materials.
 There are few places more picturesque.

 3. Rome, Italy

 If there is one country everyone should visit in their lifetime, it’s undoubtedly Italy, so add it to your list of contenders.
 The best place to start is in Rome, where you can spend your break eating, sipping espresso and tucking into tiramisu.

 If this laidback lifestyle isn’t your sort of thing, there’s also plenty to experience.
 The city is bursting with history and culture, so spend your days walking the streets and visiting the Colosseum, Sistine Chapel and Trevi Fountain.

 If you have time to go a little further afield, take a day trip to Pompeii too, or hop on a train and admire the many wonders of Florence.
 The real challenge is fitting everything you would like to do into a single trip.